Linux

 Conclusion

-Next, we will configure our wireless network using a Ubiquiti UniFi AP.
+In the next part, we will extend our setup to configure a wireless network using a Ubiquiti UniFi Access Point.

 keywords: macmini • router • linux • nixos • pppoe • unbound • podman • docker